 8. This proposed approach is consistent with the existing regulations, which provide that the AFC should be "determined on the basis of the cost of network elements involved in the provision of access and distributed over the complete capacity of the system."
-(Access to Essential Facilities at Cable Landing Stations Regulations, 2007 (5 of 2007), Chapter II, Paragraph 10(1)(b).)
-The use of transparent procedures allowing all stakeholders to review and comment on the network models, inputs, and all cost information underlying the proposed charges, and procedures for the review of the charges established by the TRAI.
+(Access to Essential Facilities at Cable Landing Stations Regulations, 2007 (5 of 2007), Chapter II, Paragraph 10(1)(b).).
+The proposed approach supplements those regulations by requiring the use of a specific methodology (LRIC) in establishing these charges, the use of transparent procedures allowing all stakeholders to review and comment on the network models, inputs, and all cost information underlying the proposed charges, and procedures for the review of the charges established by the TRAI.
 Currently, there is no public disclosure of the charges proposed by the OCLS, the basis of the TRAI decision, or any other aspect of the proceeding.
 Under these existing procedures, other stakeholders have no opportunity to review and comment on the evidence submitted by the OCLS in support of its proposed charges, and the TRAI is unable to use their analysis to assist its own review.
 Modifying the existing procedures in accordance with these recommendations would allow the TRAI to base its decision on a complete record reflecting the analysis of all relevant parties.